Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327: Results

-Additional evidence for dynamic activity and ongoing cluster evolution is provided by the excess ICL shown in Fig.~\ref{fig:icl}.
-As discussed in Section~\ref{sec:diffmass}, these ICL features play an important role for our lens modeling efforts: Without the ICL evidence provided by the \textit{JWST} ERO data, refinements to our mass model in the west and south-west regions would have been driven solely by statistics, i.e., the need to lower the RMS, rather than being supported and motivated by physical evidence for the presence of mass in these regions of SMACS\,J0723.
+Additional evidence for dynamic activity and ongoing cluster evolution is provided by the presence of the excess ICL itself shown in Fig.~\ref{fig:icl}.
+As discussed in Section~\ref{sec:diffmass}, these ICL features play an important role for our lens modeling efforts: without the presence of ICL revealed by the \textit{JWST} ERO data, refinements to our mass model in the west and south-west regions would have been driven solely by statistics, i.e., the need to lower the RMS, rather than being supported and motivated by physical evidence for the presence of mass in these regions of SMACS\,J0723.